 Emrah Baki Ulas, lighting designer and lighting educator will discuss the importance of lighting education and CPD.
 The session look at the theory and practice within lighting design.
 Emrah will ask the audience a few questions before revealing the answers and encouraging audience participation and debate.

 What’s the relationship between sleep and lighting and why is it so important to our performance, whether we are an executive working in an office or an Olympic athlete?
 Nick Littlehales, sleep coach to the highly-successful British cycling team, shares his knowledge.

 Gary Thornton of Neolight, Nitika Agrawal of AECOM, Panos Andrikopoulos of UCL Institute for Sustainable Heritage

 Sometimes high-quality lighting design can be seen as the preserve of the rich and corporate.
 So how do we bring its benefits to everyone?
-What designs and strategies can we implement to improve the lives of those we cannot afford to hire an independent lighting designer?
-Your idea needs to conveyed by one or two presenters, with a maximum of 10 images in under five minutes.
-There will be no Q&A from the floor or from judges, but presentations will be followed by a group disucssion, and one winner will be announced the following day.
+Presentations will be followed by a group discussion, and one winner will be announced the following day.

 Creativity and the WELL Building Standard

 The new WELL Building Standard is capturing the imagination of clients across the world.
 How do you achieve platinum Well Standard with lighting while delivering a creative, innovative lighting design?